google/libphonenumber/README.md

 # Demo

-The [Java demo](http://libphonenumber.appspot.com/) is update periodically, with a slight delay after the GitHub release.
+The [Java demo](http://libphonenumber.appspot.com/) is updated periodically, with a slight delay after the GitHub release.
 See the [latest release's version number](http://github.com/googlei18n/libphonenumber/releases).